mohammad09010/CMPN202-Operating-Systems-Journal/week3.md

 | **gcc compilation** | **High/Bursty**.
 Variable usage as different files are compiled. | Moderate (fluctuating). | **High**.
 Continuous small reads/writes to disk. |

 ## 5. Monitoring Strategy
-To measure the impact of these applications, I will use the following "Remote Monitoring" approach:
+To measure the impact of these applications, I will use the following **Remote Monitoring** approach:
 - **Command:** I will use my custom `monitor-server.sh` script to be developed in Week 5, which utilizes `top`, `vmstat`, and `free` commands via SSH.
 - **Sampling Rate:** Metrics will be captured every **1 second** during the active test window approx. 60 seconds per test.
 - **Data Capture:**